Double Reduction Policy: Student stressors

 The amount of time Chinese adolescents invest in their studies is among the highest in the world.
 Students in Shanghai aged twelve to fourteen spend 9.8 hours a day on campus studying.
 Chinese students' average study time commitment is fifty-five hours per week, far above the international average of forty-four.
 Many students have even more study time through tutoring programs.
 Due to the competitive pressure of the Senior High School Entrance Examination, junior high students in China's first-tier cities improve their academic performance through extracurricular tutoring.
 In Shanghai, more than 45 percent of students attend math tutoring classes at least four hours a week, and more than 20 percent spend more than four hours being tutored.
 Chinese adolescents' tutoring hours during weekends increased from 0.7 hours to 2.1 hours from 2005 to 2015.

 Students from rural areas attend four-hour evening sessions offered by boarding schools, which can last until 11 pm.

 Lack of sleep has become a common trend among Chinese adolescents, as time-consuming homework must be completed after cram school.
 Research conducted by the Chinese education platform Afanti has shown that 45 percent of students have difficulties finishing homework.
 87.6 percent of interviewed junior or high school students (aged 13 to 18) finish homework after 10 pm and sleep for under 8 hours on average.
 13.3 percent of primary school students (aged 6 to 12) suffered from insufficient sleep during weekdays.

 More homework given during weekdays is positively correlated with a higher proportion of overweight Chinese adolescents.
 The obesity rate among Chinese children aged five to nineteen exceeded 18 percent in 2016, almost five times the obesity rate of four percent in 1975.
 Primary school students aged seven to nine have the most significant obesity problem, with rates of 5.7% for boys and 8% for girls.
 19.6 percent of Grade 1 students are overweight, and the obesity rate of primary school students in grades 1-3 is increasing faster than that of students in grades 4–6.

-Suicide is the highest cause of death among Chinese teenagers.
+Suicide is the leading cause of death among Chinese teenagers.
 Seventy-nine primary and secondary school suicides in 2013 were linked to the pressure of exam-oriented education in China and fierce competition in schools.
 63 percent of the suicides occurred in the second semester, as the Senior High School Entrance Examination and the National College Entrance Examination (高考, abbreviated gaokao) approached.
 Depression caused by stress is a leading factor in suicide, and more than 10 percent of Chinese adolescents have depression.
 While 33 percent of suicides among Chinese adolescents are related to family conflicts, 22 percent are directly attributed to study stress.
 Moreover, China lacks adequate psychological resources for students with psychological problems, which can be difficult for students with mental health problems.